East African Crude Oil Pipeline

 The East African Crude Oil Pipeline (EACOP), also known as the Uganda–Tanzania Crude Oil Pipeline (UTCOP), is a 1,443 km crude oil pipeline in planning since 2013, under construction since 2017.
-As of June 2025, 60 percent of the construction work had been completed.
+As of December 2025, 79 percent of the construction work had been completed, with first exports expected for October 2026.
 It is majority owned by TotalEnergies at 62 percent, Uganda's National Oil Company (UNOC) at 15 percent, Tanzania Petroleum Development Corporation (TPDC) 15 percent and CNOOC at 8 percent.
 The pipeline is intended to export crude oil from Uganda's Tilenga and Kingfisher oil fields to the Port of Tanga, Tanzania on the Indian Ocean.

 Uganda wants to develop its oilfields under the two projects Tilenga, operated by TotalEnergies, and Kingfisher, by China National Offshore Oil Corporation (CNOOC).
 The price of the project has increased to US$5 billion.
 Financing as of January 2024 remained uncertain, as 24 banks had distanced themselves from the project with only two banks namely South Africa's Standard Bank, through its subsidiary Stanbic Bank Uganda, and Sinosure still advising on the project.
 In March 2025, African Export-Import Bank and KCB Bank Uganda Limited joined the deal.

 Once completed, the pipeline would be the longest electrically heated crude oil pipeline in the world.
 Because of the large scale displacement of communities and wildlife, the threat to water resources, and contribution to anthropogenic climate change, global environmental groups and the European Union have been protesting its construction and finance.
 Peaceful activism and protests in Uganda have been met with repression and arrests.

 Location

 As of March 2016, the East African Crude Oil Pipeline (EACOP) was to start in Buseruka sub-county, Hoima District, at the Lake Albert (Africa) basin in Uganda's Western Region.
 It would travel along the Albertine Rift in a general south-easterly direction to pass through Rakai District in Uganda, Bukoba in Tanzania, loop around the southern shores of Lake Victoria, continue through Shinyanga and Singida, to end on the Chongoleani peninsula near the Port of Tanga, for export a distance of approximately 1410 km.

 In 2006, the Kingfisher oil field was discovered on the eastern bank of Lake Albert, the border between Uganda and the Democratic Republic of the Congo, spread over 344 km2 in the Albertine Rift basin in western Uganda.
 The Kingfisher project will be developed by China National Offshore Oil Corporation (CNOOC).

 The Tilenga oil fields are located Northeast of the Kingfisher oilfield in the Buliisa and Nwoya districts.
-TotalEnergies has been planning to operate the Tilenga project (56.6 percent), in partnership with CNOOC and Uganda's National Oil Company (UNOC) by developing six fields, one of which is located inside Murchison Falls National Park and to drill roughly 400 wells at 31 locations.
+TotalEnergies has been planning to operate the Tilenga project (56.6 percent), in partnership with CNOOC and the Uganda National Oil Company (UNOC) by developing six fields, one of which is located inside Murchison Falls National Park and to drill roughly 400 wells at 31 locations.
 Buried pipelines would deliver the raw material to an oil treatment plant built in Kasenyi, to separate and treat the fluids.